 - Head down to your basement or slide into the crawl space beneath your floor.
 Take a flashlight, hammer, shims, and carpenter’s glue with you.

-- If you did not see a gap from underneath the floor joists then chances are your squeak is happening due to some planks rubbing against each other.
-A simple fix for this is to sprinkle baby powder on the floor in the area of the squeaks.
+- If you did not see a gap from underneath the floor joists, then chances are your squeak is happening due to some planks rubbing against each other.
+A simple fix for this is to sprinkle baby powder on the floor in the squeak area.
 This will help stop the rubbing.
-Simply clean excess powder off the floor when done.
+Clean excess powder off the floor when done.

 Things You Will Need